Weyl invariant $E_8$ Jacobi forms: Background: Weyl invariant Jacobi forms

 \begin{theorem}[see Theorem 3.6 in \cite{Wi}] If $R$ is not of type $E_8$, then the bigraded ring of $W(R)$-invariant weak Jacobi forms over the ring of $\SL_2(\ZZ)$ modular forms is the polynomial algebra in $r+1$ basic $W(R)$-invariant weak Jacobi forms of weight $-k(j)$ and index $m(j)$

 Apart from $k(0)=0$ and $m(0)=1$, the indices $m(j)$ are the coefficients of $\widetilde{\alpha}^\vee$ written as a linear combination of the simple roots of $R$.
-The integers $k(j)$ are the degrees of the generators of the ring of $W(R)$-invariant polynomials and also the exponents of the Weyl group $W(R)$ increased by 1. \end{theorem}
+The integers $k(j)$ are the degrees of the generators of the ring of $W(R)$-invariant polynomials and also the exponents of the Weyl group $W(R)$ increased by $1$. \end{theorem}

 We formulate the weights and indices of these generators in Table \ref{tablewi}.
 For a lattice $L$, we write $\Orth(L)$ for the integral orthogonal group of $L$.
+It is known that $A_3\cong D_3$.
+Since $C_2$ is isomorphic to $B_2$ via scaling by $\sqrt{2}$ and a $45$ degree rotation, the spaces of Jacobi forms for them are isomorphic.
 Note that $W(C_n)/W(D_n)=\ZZ/2\ZZ$ and $W(C_n)=\Orth(D_n)$ if $n\neq 4$.
 Remark that the $W(A_1)$-invariant Jacobi forms are the classical Jacobi forms in the sense of Eichler and Zagier \cite{EZ}.
 The generators for root systems of types $A_n$, $B_n$ and $D_4$ were constructed in \cite{Ber99}.
 The generators for root systems $E_6$ and $E_7$ can be found in \cite{Sa2, Sat98}.

 Wirthm\"{u}ller's theorem does not cover the case $R=E_8$.
 In the next sections, we will focus on $W(E_8)$-invariant Jacobi forms and present a proper extension of Wirthm\"{u}ller's theorem to this case.